carpentries-incubator/ml4bio-workshop/guide/performance.md

 and all other samples as negative.
 In this way, we can compute, say precision, with respect to each class.

-### Plots
+### Performance evaluation plots

 Instead of directly making predictions on class labels, many algorithms do <i>soft</i> classification by outputting a probability for each class given a feature vector.
 For example, suppose the task is to predict drug toxicity according to gene expression levels.
-A classifier may tell you that the probability of a drug being untoxic is 0.9, but there is still 10% chance that the drug is toxic.
+A classifier may tell you that the probability of a drug being nontoxic is 0.9, but there is still 10% chance that the drug is toxic.
-By introducing uncertainty into prediction, the classifier leaves room for the human user to tweek the decision threshold.
+By introducing uncertainty into prediction, the classifier leaves room for the human user to tweak the decision threshold.
-Notice that <i>different thresholds lead to different class predictions, hence change in classifier performance.</i>
+Notice that <i>different thresholds lead to different class predictions, hence change the classifier performance.</i>
 Therefore, decision threshold is a hyperparameter of the classifier.

 A natural decision threshold is 0.5, but it does not have to be the case.
-In drug toxicity prediction, setting the threshold for calling a drug toxic to be 0.1 provides better guarantee on the safety of drugs predicted to be untoxic.
+In drug toxicity prediction, setting the threshold for calling a drug toxic to be 0.1 provides a better guarantee on the safety of drugs predicted to be nontoxic.

-The ideas of probability estimation and thresholding are explored by the two most popular performance plots, <b>ROC curves</b> and <b>precision-recall curves</b>.
+The ideas of probability estimation and thresholding are explored by the two most popular performance plots, <b>receiver operating characteristic curve (ROC) curves</b> and <b>precision-recall curves</b>.
-We begin by considering plotting these curves for binary classification problems, and later briefly comment on their generalization in multi-class problems and how to pick a reasonable decision threshold according to the plots.
+We begin by plotting these curves for binary classification problems and later briefly comment on their generalization in multi-class problems and how to pick a reasonable decision threshold according to the plots.

 #### ROC curves

 We first define two more metrics.

-- <b>True positive rate (TPR)</b> is literally the same as recall (or sensitivity).
+- <b>True positive rate (TPR)</b> the same as recall (or sensitivity).
 It is the percent of truly positive samples that are correctly predicted to be positive.
 Mathematically,